amanfoundongithub/amanfoundongithub/README.md

 # Namaste 🙏
 > Hi there!
 > Glad to see you here!!!
+> Don't want to brag, but here are my GitHub stats:

 ![Aman's GitHub stats](https://github-readme-stats.vercel.app/api?username=amanfoundongithub&theme=chartreuse-dark&show_icons=true)